RuleWorld/bionetgen/docs/source/install.rst

 Windows users should also install Perl at this point if not already installed.
 You can use ``conda install -c conda-forge perl`` to do this.
 If you do not wish to use Anaconda, or if you do not wish to install Perl through Anaconda, we suggest `Strawberry Perl <https://strawberryperl.com/>`_.

-Finally, open a ``.bngl`` file in VS Code; this should check if the extension is installed, and will automatically install it if not.
+Finally, open a ``.bngl`` file in VS Code; this should check if PyBioNetGen is installed, and will automatically install it if not.
 Once complete, make sure it's installed correctly by running ``bionetgen -h``.
 If this doesn't work, you can open the command palette (``CTRL/CMD + SHIFT + P``) and run the ``BNG setup`` command.
 Alternatively, you can open a terminal and run the install command (``pip install bionetgen``) yourself.